 Are you or a loved one ready to give up alcohol?
 Finding the right treatment is important.
 Alcohol withdrawal can be dangerous if done poorly.
 Having a medically supervised alcohol detox is the best route.
-Alcohol withdrawal can be dangerous because the central nervous system is impacted by excessive alcohol use.
+Alcohol withdrawal can be dangerous because the central nervous system suffers the impact of excessive alcohol use.
 The central nervous system is comprised of the brain and spinal cord.
 These two major components, along with the countless nerves connected to each, control much of the function of our bodies.

-With excessive alcohol consumption, the nervous system gets used to it.
+With excessive alcohol consumption, the nervous system develops a tolerance to it.
 Excessive alcohol use impairs your brain functioning ability.
 It also alters how your nerves send messages back-and-forth to the brain.
 With heavy drinking, your central nervous system gradually adjusted to having alcohol in your system.
 Because it is a depressant of the central nervous system, your body has adjusted to having this depressant present.
 When you stop using alcohol, your body has to readjust to “normal.”

 What Are Some Reactions To Alcohol Withdrawal?